| |

 |

-| I am trained in class analysis, political sociology, and sociology of development (globalization).
+I am trained in class analysis, political sociology, and sociology of development (globalization).
 However, my work in the last 20 years has been in the area of race.
-I have published on racial theory, race and methodology, color-blind racism, the idea that race stratification in the USA is becoming Latin America-like, racial grammar, HWCUs, race and human rights, whiteness, and the Obama phenomenon among others.
+I have published on racial theory, race and methodology, color-blind racism, the idea that race stratification in the USA is becoming Latin America-like, racial grammar, HWCUs, race and human rights, race and citizenship, whiteness, and the Obama phenomenon among other things.
 In all my work, I contend that racism is fundamentally about "racial domination," hence, racism is a collective and structural phenomenon in society (see my 1997 ASR on this matter).

 |